TiendaNube/api-docs/resources/webhook.md

 | Domain   | updated                                         |
 | Theme    | updated                                         |

 To register for the product created event, for example, you should send `product/created` in the event field.
+Basically, you make a POST request in Webhooks endpoint providing a body with the type of webhook you want to create as well as the URL where you will be notified.

+Now let's say you want to be notified whenever an order gets paid so you don't have to make scheduled calls to retrieve this information.
+Here you should create a Webhook with the event `order/paid` and the URL where you will be notified in your backend.

 The `app/suspended` and `app/resumed` events refer to the [suspension of API access due to lack of payment](https://github.com/TiendaNube/api-docs/#suspension-of-api-access-due-to-lack-of-payment).